jrd-lewis/neighborhood-map/README.md

 ## Usage
 * To show only a specific location on the map, search in the input box in the left panel (or top panel if on a mobile device)
-* To open an infoWindow for a location, click the location's button or its' marker.
+* To open an info window for a location, click the location's button or its' marker.
 * To reset the visible markers and recenter the map, click the button next to the Search input box.

 ## APIs Used